from a handpicked tutor in LIVE 1-to-1 classes

 Congruent angles are the angles that have equal measure.
 So all the angles that have equal measure will be called congruent angles.
-Congruent angles are seen everywhere, for example, in equilateral triangles, isosceles triangles, or when a transversal intersects two parallel lines.
-Let us learn more about the congruent angles along with their construction in this article.
+They are seen everywhere, for example, in equilateral triangles, isosceles triangles, or when a transversal intersects two parallel lines.
+Let us learn more about the congruence of angles along with their construction in this article.

 |2.||Congruent Angles Theorem|